We are bombarded daily with recommendations to take various supplements

 actually had a DECREASE in the number of heart attacks.
 This was

 particularly true for the WOMEN in the study.
 Most events occurred

-within the first 2 years of the study, there was NO increase in cardiac
+within the first two years of the study, there was NO increase in

-events for long term users.
-There was NO increase in the number of
+cardiac events for long term users.
+There was NO increase in the number

-strokes.
-It is important to note that the actual dose of calcium
+of strokes.
+It is important to note that the actual dose of calcium for

 calcium from foods there was neither a positive or negative effect on